 A: Allergies

-Does the patient have any known allergies?
-Knowing all potential allergies, including food allergies, is crucial to avoid complications.
+Does the patient have any known allergies to medications, foods or environmental factors?
+Knowing all potential allergies is crucial to avoid complications.

 M: Medications